S-Block Elements: A Comprehensive Guide

 Introduction

-S-block elements are located in the periodic table's first two columns.
-These elements are characterized by the presence of one or two valence electrons in the outermost shell, resulting in a high reactivity and a tendency to form ionic bonds with non-metals.
+S-block elements are located in the periodic table's first two columns (Groups 1 and 2).
+These elements are characterized by the presence of one or two valence electrons in their outermost s-orbital, resulting in high reactivity and a tendency to form ionic bonds with non-metals.
+They readily lose their valence electrons to achieve a stable noble gas configuration.

 Basic Concepts